wardw/array_view/README.md

 		EXPECT_EQ(0, sav[idx] % 3);
 	}

-Taking sliced views of contigious data, sections of sliced view and other views of views all compose and work naturally as you would expect.
+Taking sliced views of contiguous data, sections of sliced view and other views of views all compose and work naturally as you would expect.

-### Ackwnoldegments
+### Acknowledgements

-This work is based almost exclusively on the original proposal by Reis, Laksberg and Gor Nishanov [[1]] and subsequent revisions (latest [revision 7][3]).
-As i have read, the proposal itself builds on previous work by Callahan, Levanoni and Sutter for their work desiging the original interfaces for C++ AMP.
+This implementation follows the original proposal by Reis, Laksberg and Gor Nishanov [[1]] and subsequent revisions (latest [revision 7][3]).
+As understood, the proposal itself builds on previous work by Callahan, Levanoni and Sutter for their work designing the original interfaces for C++ AMP.

-### Excuses
+### Limitations

-My experience implementing the standard is zero, so I am sure this falls way short of the requirements.
-I needed something working for my purposes; boost didn't fit, i'm not using Windows and i'm not waiting until 2017.
-Nevertheless, I thought to try and reflect the proposal faithfully as an exercise.
+My experience implementing the standard is zero, I expect this to fall short of the requirements for a conforming implementation.
+I was looking for an immediate solution for my purposes; boost didn't fit, I'm currently not based on Windows and didn't want to wait until 2017.
+Also I thought this might make a good exercise.
 All comments & suggestions are very welcome.

 [1]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3851.pdf